On a Day Like Today (album): Commercial performance

 On a Day Like Today was a success around the world, peaking at number three in Canada, and number eleven in the UK.
 However at the time in the U.S. market, it became the first of Adams' albums since 1983's Cuts Like a Knife not to obtain a platinum sales certification.
-According to AllMusic, the record company didn't do a lot of advertising for album, as Adams and this album got caught when his record company sold his recording contract to rap label Interscope, who in turn did very little in the USA to promote it.
+According to AllMusic, the record company did not do a lot of advertising for album, as Adams and this album got caught when his record company sold his recording contract to rap label Interscope, who in turn did very little in the US to promote it.

+Track listing

+All tracks are produced by Bryan Adams and Bob Rock, except where noted.